Implant certificate for your endoprosthesis - why is this important?

 This ensures that:

-• They can be contacted for any recall actions.
+• They may be contacted in the event of any recall campaigns.

-• Your implant is documented safely and comprehensibly.
+• Your implant is safely and comprehensibly documented.

 4. Transparency for doctor and patient

-The implant pass ensures clear documentation of your hip prosthesis or knee prosthesis and a complete medical history.
+The implant passport provides clear documentation of your hip or knee replacement and a complete medical history.

-For which implants is an implant ID card mandatory?
+For which implants is an implant card mandatory?

-According to the European MDR (Medical Device Regulation), an obligation to identify for:
+According to the European MDR (Medical Device Regulation), identification is mandatory for:

 Knee prosthesis

-👉 Note: Especially with endoprostheses of the large joints (hip, knee, shoulder), the ID is mandatory.
+👉 Note: Identification is mandatory, especially for endoprostheses of the large joints (hip, knee, shoulder).

-What does an implant card for your artificial joint look like?
+What does an implant identification card for her artificial joint look like?

-A typical implant pass is the size of a check card or a small booklet.
+A typical implant passport is the size of a credit card or a small booklet.

 It contains: